-Yet again, the pueblos of San Marcos and Santa Cruz that rest at a higher altitude from the lake mark the stark differences between tourists and the indigenous, and local living (with all its hardships) persists above the hum of indulging travelers.
+Yet again, the pueblos of San Marcos and Santa Cruz that rest at a higher altitude from the lake marks the stark differences between tourists and the indigenous, and local living (with all its hardships) persists above the hum of indulging travelers.

 Places like Santiago and San Lucas offer little to the tourist community in terms of accommodations, but the markets of Santiago offer the widest array of goods in all of Lake Atitlán.
-This is the place to come for weavings and a more accurate insight on Guatemalan culture.
+This is the place to come for weavings and a more accurate insight into Guatemalan culture.

 A Means of Survival

-It is through the eyes of business dealings that you can, if you dare to, see your presence as a traveler for what it is: a means of survival for threatened native communities.
+It is through the eyes of business dealings that you can if you dare to, see your presence as a traveler for what it is: a means of survival for threatened native communities.